UW-Solar/Website-Reference/README.md

 3. Run `npm install` in the terminal.
 (Try `npm install --force` if this doesn't work)
 4. Try running `npm run dev` in the terminal again.

-Note: if `npm run dev` works fine but when you try to push the changes to origin, an error occurs, such as `cannot read properties of undefined (reading: hook)` when you try `npm run generate`, the issue might be with you running ‘npm audit fix --force`.
+Note: if `npm run dev` works fine but when you try to push the changes to origin, an error occurs, such as `cannot read properties of undefined (reading: hook)` when you try `npm run generate`, the issue might be with you running `npm audit fix --force`.
 So, I would highly advise running `npm audit fix --force` unless absolutely necessary, just run `npm audit fix`.

 #### SHOW YOUR CHANGES TO A UW SOLAR ADMIN AND GET THEM APPROVED BEFORE DEPLOYING TO OFFICIAL WEBSITE